Sandhurst, Berkshire: Transport

+Stagecoach South operates bus route 3 between Yateley and Camberley every 15 minutes except on Sundays; alternate services extends to and from Aldershot.

 Local government

 Sandhurst has representation through several tiers of government – town council, unitary authority, and parliamentary (UK).
 Its Town Council is divided into four wards, Central Sandhurst, Little Sandhurst, College Town and Owlsmoor, all represented by twenty-four councillors.
 It is also part of the Bracknell Forest District.
 The ancient parish of Sandhurst also covered Crowthorne, until this became an ecclesiastical parish in its own right in 1874 and a civil parish in 1894.
-The current Mayor of Sandhurst is Councillor Sheila Davenport.
+The current mayor of Sandhurst is Councillor Parm Panesar.

 History

 Saxon and Medieval periods

 The name of the village is Anglo-Saxon and originates from the sandy soils and the hurst (a wooded eminence) of the area.
-In the early 14th century records, Sandhurst appears as part of the township of Sonning, a large minster parish spreading over much of eastern Berkshire, which later became a hundred when its villages obtained their own churches.
+In early 14th century records, Sandhurst appears as part of the township of Sonning, a large minster parish spreading over much of eastern Berkshire, which later became a hundred when its villages obtained their own churches.
 These lands belonged to the Bishops of Salisbury.
 There were two manors in Sandhurst: ‘Hall’ in the grounds of what is now the Royal Military Academy and ‘Sandhurst’ on the site of Sandhurst Lodge.
 Nothing remains of the original buildings.
 The first mention of the village of Sandhurst is to be found in the Exchequer Rolls of Henry II in 1175 where the receipt of one mark for the Villata de Sandhurst is recorded.